YouTube Green

 Grounding in YouTube's Design System

-I mapped potential features against the impact it would have on user awareness and resulting behavior, and the difficulty or risk it would represent from YouTube's perspective as a business.
+Mapping the potential impact on user awareness against the difficulty or risk posed from YouTube's perspective as a business.

 Features that required paywalled access or significant infrastructure changes were noted but deprioritized.